 - Period charm and modern style A Victorian villa with a modern addition.

 There are several opportunities to let Council know whether you support or oppose a proposed Heritage Overlay for your property or area.
 These include:

-- Public exhibition: If Council adopts the study and begins the planning scheme amendment process, affected residents and owners can view the proposed amendment and make a submission.
+- Public exhibition: If Council adopts the study and begins the planning scheme amendment process, affected residents and owners or other interested parties can view the proposed amendment and make a submission.

-- Independent Panel hearing: Submitters will have the opportunity to make submissions to an independent Planning Panel hearing in support of their submission.
+- Independent Panel hearing: Submitters will have the opportunity to participate in a public independent Planning Panel hearing in support of their submission.